 The event occurred after the governor and every member of the Georgia Legislature, except for one man, accepted bribes in 1795 to sell 35 million acres of western land to four companies for $500,000, which amounted to about 1.5¢ per acre.
-The land, called Yazoo, which is now located in the states of Mississippi and Alabama, was sold at a price far below its potential market value.
+The land, called Yazoo, which is now located in Mississippi and Alabama, was sold at a price far below its potential market value.
 One of the most corrupt deals in American History, the scandal strained relations with the federal government for a generation.

-In 1789, the state of Georgia agreed to sell about 20 million acres to three companies who wanted to make money by land speculation.
+In 1789, Georgia agreed to sell about 20 million acres to three companies who wanted to make money by land speculation.
 The price was $207,000, or about 1¢ per acre of land located north of the mouth of the Yazoo River and extended eastward from the Mississippi River.
-However, the sale fell through when Georgia insisted that payment be made in gold and silver rather than in depreciated old paper currency.
+However, the sale fell through when Georgia insisted that payment be made in gold and silver rather than depreciated old paper currency.

 After holding hearings that substantiated the corruption charges, Jackson dictated the terms of the 1796 Rescinding Act, which was signed by Governor Irwin, who made a public statement by burning a copy of the Yazoo Act on the grounds of the capitol.
-Jackson then arranged the public destruction of records associated with the sale and ensured that state officials tainted by Yazoo scandal were denied reelection.
+Jackson then arranged the public destruction of records associated with the sale and ensured that state officials tainted by the Yazoo scandal were denied reelection.
 Only one copy of the original Yazoo Act was kept, and that was sent to President George Washington.

 Because of the ongoing controversy, Georgia ceded all of its claims to lands west of its modern-day border to the U.S. Government in exchange for $1,250,000 and a release of all legal liability regarding the acreage.
-The government then established Mississippi Territory and all Native American titles to reserved lands were extinguished.
+The government then established Mississippi Territory, and all Native American titles to reserved lands were extinguished.
 At this time, the Yazoo Land Fraud became a national issue.

-Washington D.C. was soon swarmed with claims and petitions from all over the country, as individuals involved in the companies that bought the land in 1795, often resold the acreage to buyers in other parts of the country who were not aware of the troubles in Georgia that surrounded the whole affair.
+Washington D.C. was soon swarmed with claims and petitions from all over the country, as individuals involved in the companies that bought the land in 1795 often resold the acreage to buyers in other parts of the country who were not aware of the troubles in Georgia that surrounded the whole affair.
 Unfortunately, representatives from Georgia, including James Jackson, who had rejoined the U.S. Senate in 1801, and other politicians in Congress, firmly opposed any appropriation to settle the claims.

-However, the Federal Government formed a commission to look into the Yazoo matter in 1803, which reported that all the lands had passed out of the hands of the original 1795 speculators and that provisions of the deeds declared that purchasers would have no claim against the speculators “by reason of any defect in their title from the State of Georgia”, which made their claims invalid.
-But, the commission was concerned about the buyers so they recommended that $5,000,000 be appropriated to settle the claims and end the controversy.
+However, the Federal Government formed a commission to look into the Yazoo matter in 1803, which reported that all the lands had passed out of the hands of the original 1795 speculators and that provisions of the deeds declared that purchasers would have no claim against the speculators “by reason of any defect in their title from the State of Georgia,” which made their claims invalid.
+But, the commission was concerned about the buyers, so they recommended that $5,000,000 be appropriated to settle the claims and end the controversy.
 However, Congress refused to appropriate the funds.

-Unfortunately, the Supreme Court made a similar finding in 1810, that ruled that the Rescinding Act of 1796 had been an unconstitutional violation of the right of contract and that the state could not retroactively invalidate the earlier land sales.
+Unfortunately, the Supreme Court made a similar finding in 1810 that ruled that the Rescinding Act of 1796 had been an unconstitutional violation of the right of contract and that the state could not retroactively invalidate the earlier land sales.
 It was one of the first Supreme Court decisions that overturned a state law.
-Finally, Congress passed an act in 1814 that appropriated $5,000,000 to settle all Yazoo claims, raising the money from the sale of unclaimed land in the new territory.
+Finally, Congress passed an act in 1814 that appropriated $5,000,000 to settle all Yazoo claims, raising the money from selling unclaimed land in the new territory.
 It would take until 1816 to fully resolve many of the claims filed by third-party owners who had innocently purchased land from the original companies.

 The shadow of the scandal continued for decades as Georgia politicians used the “Yazoo” label to beat their opponents.
 Another legacy of the fraud was the removal of the Indians from the area as the cotton culture spread across the region.
 Hungry for land, white settlers laid claim to large tracts of land and fueled Georgia’s leaders to push the U.S. Government to complete the process of Indian removal in the 1820s and 1830s, which led to the Indian Removal Act of 1830, and the Cherokee “Trail of Tears” in 1838.